HL7NZ/nhi/input/pagecontent/ComplianceTestingImportantInformation.md

 ### Compliance tests

 Not all compliance tests in this implementation guide will be appropriate for every application.
 If there are tests that do not apply please discuss this with the integration team and where appropriate write a description in the compliance test submission why the particular test does not apply.

+**Mandatory vs Optional tests**
+* If there are tests below that are labelled mandatory but do fit the application's use case then please let us know why.
+* Some tests are labelled *mandatory if*.
+These tests are Mandatory only if you are using this piece of data for your use case.

 To request a template for the compliance tests either add a comment to your onboarding request form or reach out using the [Enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36).